Have you ever wondered how people on-screen sound so good without any mic in sight while they are also a long way away from the camera?

 Multitasking is a must for teachers, that’s why the freedom of movement is crucial especially when there are loads of tasks ahead of you.

-While teaching, there may be times where you’ll need to do two things at the same time while talking.
+While teaching, there may be times when you’ll need to do two things at the same time while talking.
 Lavalier mics can let you do just that while not comprising the sound of your audio input.

 Since we’re still teaching and learning online at the moment it’s important to gear yourself up with reliable gadgets that you can use for your teaching escapades, and one of them is a Lapel microphone as it lets you be hands-free while capturing your voice loud and clear.